EllenB/xarray-stac-dask-tutorial/notebooks/05_scaling_setup.md

 It is suggested to use the [AWS Free Tier account](https://aws.amazon.com/free/).

-It would suffice to stop at this step for installing coiled.
-In general, when installing AWS it is good practice not to work from your root account and create seperate users.
-This allows you to download AWS user credentials on your local computer.
-In step 3 (Connect to your cloud) below, the setup process would be slightly different in case you proceed creating a seperate user or not (and hence already have AWS credentials at this step here).
+In general, when installing AWS it is good practice not to work from your root account and create seperate users and subsequently log in from your user account.
+Additionally, at this step you can also create AWS user credentials which can be stored on your local computer.

-If you have decided not to create AWS credentials here, please proceed immediately to step 2 (Install coiled) below.

-In case you want to create at this point of time your AWS credentials, first log into your [AWS (root) account](https://aws.amazon.com/console/).
+First, log into your AWS root account:

 ADD IMAGE

-Navigate to the
+Go to the XXX:

+ADD IMAGE

+You should see your AWS credentials most likely in your directory `C:\Users\yourusername` in your computer.